If life was like the movie Cars, then cars, semis, and heavy equipment could make a technician’s life a lot easier by telling them what’s wrong.

 Keep reading to learn all about what makes heavy equipment diagnostic software so crucial in this day and age.

-So, What’s Heavy Equipment Diagnostic Software?
+Introduction to Heavy Equipment Diagnostic Software

 But most diagnostic programs are designed with automobiles in mind—meaning they won’t be much help if your shop focuses on heavy equipment.
 You need a specialized tool to determine what problems these machines have.